-There have been a number of informal training sessions for members and Members' Days on various aspects of member responsibilities and to aid the development of policy; these include training days for the Partnership Plan, Planning Committee members and meetings with representatives from Forestry England.
-Over 2023/24, a members' group worked closely with the Executive Leadership Team within a Task & Finish Group, established by RAPC, reviewing the Authority's 'Future Resources and Business Planning'.
+There have been a number of informal training sessions for members and Members' Days on various aspects of member responsibilities and to aid the development of policy; these Members Days included development of the role of members, New Forest Marque, and a meeting with representatives from Forestry England.

 The Authority continually seeks to train its managers and officers.
 Advocating mental health wellbeing in the workplace is an important part of the People Plan and we have arranged training and certification of a number of Mental Health First Aiders to assist them with crisis intervention and to act as advocates of mental health wellbeing in the workplace.
 We have also arranged mental health awareness courses for all staff and managers - this will be an ongoing programme designed to provide staff with an understanding of mental health enabling us to build resilience and apply self-care and has helped managers recognise the early warning signs of poor or declining mental health within their team to enable early intervention and signposting.
-This has been particularly important during the pandemic and lockdown periods which could have impacted employees' mental health and wellbeing.